vestrel00/contacts-android/DEV_NOTES.md

 `RawContacts.Data.CONTENT_DIRECTORY`
 - insert to the Data table directly, referencing the RawContact id

-TODO UPDATE and DELETE May be able to reuse AbstractCommonDataOperation.
-Just fix `AbstractCommonDataOperation.dataRowIdsFor` not returning the data row ids from queries made directly to the Data table.

 Same rules apply to all table rows.
 If all profile RawContacts table rows have been deleted, then associated Contacts and Data table rows will automatically be deleted.